 Efforts to educate the medical community and third party payors on the benefits of our product candidates may require significant resources and may not be successful.
-If any of our product candidates is approved but does not achieve an adequate level of market acceptance, we may not generate significant revenues and may not become profitable.
+If any of our product candidates is approved but does not achieve an adequate level of market acceptance, we may not generate significant revenues and we may not become profitable.
 The degree of market acceptance of CRLX101 or any of our other product candidates, if approved for commercial sale, will depend on a number of factors, including:

-- the efficacy and safety of the product; - the potential advantages of the product compared to alternative treatments; - the prevalence and severity of any side effects; - the clinical indications for which the product is approved; - whether the product is designated under physician treatment guidelines as a first-line therapy or as a second- or third-line therapy; - limitations or warnings, including distribution or use restrictions, contained in the product's approved labeling; - our ability to offer the product for sale at competitive prices; - our ability to establish and maintain pricing sufficient to realize a meaningful return on our investment; - the product's convenience and ease of administration compared to alternative treatments; - the willingness of the target patient population to try, and of physicians to prescribe, the product; - the strength of sales, marketing and distribution support; - the availability of alternative treatments already approved or approval of other new products for the same indications; - changes in the standard of care for the targeted indications for the product; - the timing of market introduction of our approved products as well as competitive products and other therapies; - availability and amount of reimbursement from government payors, managed care plans and other third party payors; - the strength and efficacy of our marketing and distribution efforts;

-- · adverse publicity about the product or favorable publicity about competitive products; and - potential product liability claims.
+- the efficacy and safety of the product; - the potential advantages of the product compared to alternative treatments; - the prevalence and severity of any side effects; - the clinical indications for which the product is approved; - whether the product is designated under physician treatment guidelines as a first-line therapy or as a second- or third-line therapy; - · limitations or warnings, including distribution or use restrictions, contained in the product's approved labeling; - our ability to offer the product for sale at competitive prices; - our ability to establish and maintain pricing sufficient to realize a meaningful return on our investment; - the product's convenience and ease of administration compared to alternative treatments; - the willingness of the target patient population to try, and of physicians to prescribe, the product; - the strength of sales, marketing and distribution support; - the approval of other new products for the same indications; - · changes in the standard of care for the targeted indications for the product; - the timing of market introduction of our approved products as well as competitive products and other therapies; - availability and amount of reimbursement from government payors, managed care plans and other third party payors; - · adverse publicity about the product or favorable publicity about competitive products; and - · potential product liability claims.